alirezakavianifar/employee_management/ManagementApp/MANAGEMENT_README.md

 ### Building from Source
 1. Install Visual Studio 2022 with .NET 8.0 SDK
 2. Open `ManagementApp.sln` in Visual Studio
-3. Restore NuGet packages
+3. Restore NuGet packages using Package Manager Console or CLI
-4. Build and run the solution
+4. Build the solution using `dotnet build` or Visual Studio Build menu
+5. Run the application using `dotnet run` or F5 in Visual Studio

 ## Usage